Learn Motivational Interviewing: A C...

 Motivational interviewing, or MI, is a framework for having conversations about change.1 It’s based on the idea that motivation needs to come from within the person changing.
 It can’t be pushed or forced by someone on the outside.
 At its core, MI highlights each person’s own reasons for wanting to make a change—and in the case of substance use, their reasons for wanting to quit using.

 Dr. Bill Miller first started defining motivational interviewing in the 1970s, and its first description was published in 1983.
 Research has proven it to be an effective intervention for people with substance use disorders (SUDs).
-Here are some of the ways it can help:
+Some of the ways motivational interviewing can help include:

 Unlike many other modalities, MI is not a psychotherapy method.
 Because of this, it has some unique benefits and limitations.
 Anyone can use a motivational interviewing style, including medical practitioners, therapists, recovery coaches, and addiction counselors.
 It’s simply a framework for having conversations about change.